MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/designer-overview.md

 - Structure: see the card as a hierarchical outline and view the relationships of the card elements; add multiple steps to a card
 - Elements (default view): main UI for editing the card
 - Data connections: add connectors to your card to use data from external sources
 - Variables: store, bind, and reuse data across a card.
-For more information, see [Data binding in cards](../make-a-card/data-binding-in-cards.md).
 - Power Automate: add Power Automate flows to your card to add automation to your cards, allowing them to take care of repetitive tasks.
 See [Get started with Power Automate](https://docs.microsoft.com/power-automate/getting-started) for more information.

 ### Tool pane